 JOB HUNTING AS A VETERAN

 The Arlington Employment Center offers priority service for Veterans and eligible spouses who need career transition assistance.
-AEC also has a dedicated financial coach and a veterans specialist on staff.

 We understand the unique challenges faced by Veterans as they transition to the civilian workforce.
 We help you:

 - Conduct a self-assessment to identify skills and abilities marketable and transferable to the civilian labor market.